grafana/gel-app/README.md

 # GEL POC

-As of Sept 9th 2019 - the backend GEL code in `pkg` is no longer runnable.
-This is because the code was moved from the grafana-enterprise repo.
-We aim to have it runnable again as a plugin by Sept 13th.

-The `pkg/gel` folder in particular was meant for enterprise so needs to be reworked.
-The `pkg/data` and `pkg/mathexp/...` packages can run tests.
+As of Sept 16, 2019 this will run as a datasource plugin.

 ## Instructions

 Last Updated: 2019-09-11

-Currently Grafana views GEL as a backend plugin.
-When you have built it, Grafana should run the service.
+Currently Grafana will run GEL as a backend plugin.
+When you have built it, Grafana should run the service with the [bidirectional_poc](https://github.com/grafana/grafana/tree/bidirectional_poc) of Grafana.

 In this repo: